Logo Futurismo

 Pods in the Azores

 Here in the Azores, we have some returning pods of dolphins.
-We can see these animals all year through, this means they are resident species.
+We can see these animals all year round, which means they are resident species.
 The Azores have four resident species: common dolphins, bottlenose dolphins, Risso’s dolphins, and sperm whales.
 Within our resident species, we can recognize some individuals and pods through photo-identification!

 Most of these pods can be seen with the same individuals for multiple years.